Glimesh/broadcast-box/README.md

 ## Environment Variables

 The backend can be configured with the following environment variables.
+- `STREAM_PROFILE_ACTIVE` - Enables streaming profiles and requires new whep sessions to have a valid token associated with their stream key
+- `STREAM_PROFILE_PATH` - The path to store all the profile configurations

 - `WEBHOOK_URL` - URL for Webhook Backend.
 Provides authentication and logging
 - `DISABLE_STATUS` - Disable the status API
-- `DISABLE_FRONTEND` - Disable the serving of frontend.
+- `FRONTEND_ENABLED` - Disable the serving of frontend.
 Only REST APIs + WebRTC is enabled.
 - `HTTP_ADDRESS` - HTTP Server Address
 - `NETWORK_TEST_ON_START` - When "true" on startup Broadcast Box will check network connectivity